grails-spring-security-saml/grails-spring-security-saml/index.md

 The generated metadata files are available under `/saml2/service-provider-metadata/{registrationId}`.

-Specifying both `assertionConsumerService` and `defaultIdp` will create a custom Filter at the Path `assertionConsumerService` which can only login to the IDP specified in `defaultIdp`.
+Specifying both `assertionConsumerService` and `defaultIdp` will create a custom Filter at the Path `assertionConsumerService` which can only login to the IDP specified in `defaultIdp` (restriction lifted since 6.0.11).
 This is intended to allow an existing application to upgrade to the latest version of this plugin without having to re-register its metadata if all it does is integrate a single service provider with a single identity provider.

 ```yaml
 grails: